What Does a Gas Leak Smell Like?

 So, even though the next time you’re hit with that rotten egg smell, you’ll likely wrinkle your nose in distaste, remember that it’s mercaptan doing its job.
 It’s waving a red flag to keep us safe, helping us notice and respond to gas leaks swiftly.

-A plumber smells a gas leak as he's working
+A man smells a gas leak

 Other Indications of a Gas Leak